juanxramirez/Conservation_potential_of_the_matrix/README.md

 Users can reproduce each hotspot definition by adjusting the **USER INPUTS** section at the top of the script.

+---

 ## Data

-This repository only includes the **species richness rasters** required to run
+This repository includes the **species richness rasters** required to run
 `hotspot_template.py`.

 AOH-derived species rasters and IUCN Red List range maps used to generate species richness maps (i.e., the inputs for `compute_species_richness.py`) are **not included** because of size and licensing restrictions.
 Please refer to the Methods and Materials section of the manuscript accompanying this repository for full details on how these datasets were obtained and processed.